arp6333/ScheduledTask/README.md

 2. Run the file "./Script.ps1"

 Note:
-If you move this folder, you will have to rerun "./Script.ps1" as the location has changed
+If you move this folder, you will have to rerun "./Script.ps1" as the location of the script to run has changed

 To remove Task:
 1. Open Task Scheduler